-When eding/updating the question and you are 100% sure thre are now typos and the question and answers are clear, tick this box to confirm the question has been verified as correct.
+When editing/updating the question and you are 100% sure there are no typos and the question and answers are clear, tick this box to confirm the question has been verified as correct.
 If you do not tick the box the verification “tick” will be removed.
-At this time this makes no difference on wether the question is used in a test or not.
+At this time this makes no difference on whether the question is used in a test or not.

 Note: The more question you add per “Training Group” the better the possibility that two students will not sit the same exam.
 The exams are freshly generated each time a new test is accessed.
 If you have a huge number of questions per Training Group nobody will ever know what questions they going to get when they click the button to access the exam.

-Yes it will mean somebody will have to sit and capture all the questions and answer sets but it will be time well spent.
+Yes, it will mean somebody will have to sit and capture all the questions and answer sets but it will be time well spent.
 I have personally done a number of e-learning courses and most of the exams only have around 25 different questions in the set.
-If you going to use 20 questions per exam, the chances are good that your students will figure it out and start to share questions between themselves.
-However if you have 600 questions for a 20 question exam things will me much more realistic.
+If you going to use 20 questions per exam, the chances are good that your students will figure it out and start to share questions among themselves.
+However, if you have 600 questions for a 20 question exam things will be much more realistic.